truefoundry/elasti/docs/src/dev-test-e2e.md

 # End-to-End Testing

-Use the KUTTL framework to execute Elasti's end-to-end tests in a real Kubernetes environment:
+Use the KUTTL framework to execute KubeElasti end-to-end tests in a real Kubernetes environment:

 ```bash
 cd ./tests/e2e